LBeaudoux/tatoebatools/README.rst

-You can call *all_languages* to list the languages supported by Tatoeba:
+Languages are identified by their IS0 639-3 codes.
+The asterisk character '*' designates all languages supported by Tatoeba.
+Call *all_languages* to list the languages supported by Tatoeba:

 .. code-block:: python